|Date Due:||Monday, October 27th, 2014|

 Lightning talks describe works in progress, new and untested ideas, or opportunities for collaborative work.
 The purpose of a lightning talk can be to start a discussion, find collaborators, or receive input and critique about an idea.
-Proposals are limited to 1 page (including an abstract of 250 words).
+Proposals are limited to 1 page (including a 150 word abstract).
 Lightning talk presentations will be 5 minutes each and given without media/slide support.

 Lightning Talk proposals are to be provided in PDF format.
 The full proposal contains an abstract and a body that describes your Lightning Talk (as detailed below).
 The abstract needs to appear in two places: in the PDF proposal and in a text box on the submission page (see below).
 The format for the Lightning Talk proposal is as follows.

 Proposer: Include name, affiliation, address, phone and fax numbers, email address, and Website address (if applicable).
 This item does not count in the page limit.
 Lightning Talk proposals do not undergo blind review, so this information should be included.
 You should expect most correspondence related to the conference to arrive via email.
 Please check your SPAM filter if you haven’t received an expected notification because the auto-responses generated by the conference software are sometimes blocked.

 Title: A title for the Lightning Talk.

 Abstract: A description of the Lightning Talk.
 The same abstract will also need to be submitted via a text box on the submission page.
 Please be sure that your description is accurate and that both submitted copies (here in the Lightning Talk Proposal, and in the submission text box) are exactly the same.